 But then the excuses came.
 She came up with every reason under the sun why she couldn’t do this or that.
 She was constantly complaining about everything, and how she couldn’t get a break.
 The whole world was against her, and it wasn’t her fault.

 That particular MLM was a conglomeration of several, so there are many opportunities depending where your interest lies.
 We had health products, telephone services, legal services, and more.
 Wouldn’t you know, it that instead of working the business, this woman went out and signed on with some of the same companies independently?
 She thought that there was better opportunity elsewhere, not even realizing that she was already a distributor of those companies.
 She didn’t take the time to get to know the business before jumping to the next.

 After working with these two, I sat down and I made a list of qualities and attributes of people I wanted to work with.
 I created a questionnaire, and made people put together a business and marketing plan.
 If they didn’t know where to start, I could guide them, but from this simple exercise, I could tell who was ready to put in the effort to make a profit.
 After all, isn’t that why we’re in business in the first place?
-That is what I would suggest for anyone who wants to sponsor someone.
+I would suggest taking similar steps for anyone who is looking to sponsor someone in business.
 Take some time to figure out who you want to work with…don’t just accept anyone into your downline.
 Make sure they have an entrepreneurial heart and aren’t just starry-eyed dreamers who have been seduced by the idea of big homes and fancy cars.

 When you’re starting a business, it isn’t a matter of being ruthless, or working non-stop.
 Successful people make the commitment: they outline achievable goals and discipline themselves to reach them.
 They follow-through with customers, prospects, and their up-line.
 And most importantly, they are willing to change what isn’t working, and learn from others who have already walked the path.